oranda/libanius/README.md

 Libanius
 ========

 Libanius is an app to aid learning.
 Basically it presents "quiz items" to the user, and for each one the user must select the correct answer option.
-Quiz items are presented at random according to a certain algorithm.
+Quiz items are presented at random according to a certain algorithm based on [spaced repetition](http://en.wikipedia.org/wiki/Spaced_repetition).
 An item has to be answered correctly several times before it is considered learnt.

 The core use is as a vocabulary builder in a new language, but it is designed to be flexible enough to present questions and answers of all types.